hith3sh/PianoTilesAutomated/README.md

 ## How to use
 ```
-1. Open python IDLE, then copy the code on bot.py and paste it there.
+1. Open python IDLE, then copy the code on bot.py and paste it there and save it .

+2. Download the START.jpg file and save it -make sure to save it where you save the copied python file.

 2. Open https://www.agame.com/game/magic-piano-tiles using a browser.

-3. Keep the browser on and visible and run the IDLE file (you may need to save the file first)
+3. Keep the browser on and visible and run the IDLE file.
 Bot will automatically detect the START button and will click that.
 USE "ESC" TO ESCAPE FROM THE LOOP